learnk8s/learnk8s.io/src/templating/content.md

 However, in production, it should connect to the production database.

-In Kubernetes, you can use an environment variables to inject the correct database URL.
+In Kubernetes, you can use an environment variable to inject the correct database URL.

 The following Pod is an example: